 If you have a marital estate or separate property with substantial value, you will need to take additional steps to avoid unnecessary collateral consequences and protect your net worth.
 Our Texas divorce lawyers work with a team of experts, including tax attorneys, forensic accountants, etc. to ensure your investments are protected and you obtain the best possible results from your divorce.

 Divorce with Children

 If you are facing child custody issues along with your divorce, you will be forced to make some difficult decisions regarding your child.
-Hiring a skilled and attentive Texas divorce lawyer will help you anticipate issues and prevent unnecessary surprises from arising for you and your family.
+Hiring a skilled and attentive divorce lawyer will help you anticipate issues and prevent unnecessary surprises from arising for you and your family.
 Whether you are seeking full custody or shared custody, let us help you navigate the child custody process.

 Divorce with Business

 If you own a professional business or other type of closely held business, that can create complications in a divorce.
 Dividing up these types of assets often require additional experts and an experienced divorce lawyers with creative ideas about how to structure a division of the Texas marital estate that protects the integrity and earning potential of your business.

 If you and your spouse can agree on all or most issues, then you will be able to achieve a simple and affordable divorce.
 However, an attorney will still be necessary to help you submit the proper paperwork to the courts and to execute the appropriate documents to transfer the property correctly.
 If you are looking for a simple divorce, contact our experienced divorce lawyers in Texas to discuss how we can help you through the divorce process for a simple uncontested divorce.